 Christian Flat Earthers who continue to stay on this path and lead more people into this mindset are not doing Christianity any favors.
 They’re not making Christianity better, they’re just making gullible people more illiterate!
 Going as far as teaching children and indoctrinating them into believing outlandish ideas like “Globe Earth equals 666/Satan,” will lead to more people who are intellectually crippled, and unable to contribute to centuries of progress towards STEM fields.

 It can lead to a dangerous road where people dive further into conspiracies that thrive because people will just believe anything they’re told without proper research.
 It’s no wonder we have our share of Anti-Vaxxers and Climate Change Deniers.
-One well known Flat Earth YouTuber got arrested for harassing kids at a school, and what’s even more sick is that he saw nothing wrong with his actions or consequences.
-Lets not forget about the crazy professed Flat Earther who died after his homemade rocket crashed.
+One well known Flat Earth YouTuber got arrested for harassing kids at a school playground (trying to “preach” to them his flat earth nonsense), and what’s even more sick is that he saw nothing wrong with his actions or consequences.
+Lets not forget about the crazy professed Flat Earther who died after his homemade rocket crashed (although it has been disputed whether or not “Mad” Mike Hughes was actually a flat earther or pretending to get funds from flat earthers, it still led to the loss of a life because of people buying into the conspiracy!).
 Perhaps we’ll one day witness a religious cult that commits suicide over the appearance of a great comet… oh wait, that actually happened in 1997.

 At the end of the day, I know that no matter what I say or what evidence I produce, I won’t convince the people who are deep into this movement.
 But the people who have not yet fallen into this trap are still reachable, and I would be more than happy to discuss.